uofu-cs3500-spring24/spreadsheet-jasonpaul0727/README.md

 The Spreadsheet program is currently in the process of developing a software application similar to Excel.
 The first significant milestone in this project has been achieved
 , which involves the development of a formula evaluator.
-This formula evaluator is designed to extract mathematical results from expressions entered into the program.
-Future extensions are  Dependency Graph for the spreadsheet
+This formula  is a more generalized version of your FormulaEvaluator work, it contain the

 # Time Expenditures:

     Hours Estimated/Worked         Assignment
           4    /   10    - Assignment 1 - Formula Evaluator
           6    /   15    - Assignment 2 - Dependency Graph
-        Null  /   15    - Assignment 3
+          13   /    15   - Assignment 3 - formula
+         Null  /   12   - Assignment 4 -